-The deposit is applied to the payment for the assembly and installation services.
-Our PayPal invoice will state the cash balance that is due upon completion, which is less the deposit amount.
+The deposit is applied to the balance for the assembly and installation services.
+Our invoice will state the cash balance that is due upon completion, which is less the deposit amount.

 The deposit works for both of us.
 In your case, it reserves a particular open date for you so that you can count on your playset being assembled on that date.